 He worked as the editor of Digital Age magazine in Turkey and wrote articles on digital culture with a specific focus on new market variables, digital marketing, digital economy, digital politics and “the new web’s effects” on society and politics.
 He has published one book on “Rise of Radical Right in the Balkans during Europeanization Process: Comparative Cases of Greek LAOS and Bulgarian ATAKA Parties”

 He has served as board member for various anti-racism and human rights NGOs and social movements, currently still a board member for Turkey-European Foundation.
 He is currently working as a journalist and coordinator for dokuz8 News Network, a grassroots independent journalism initiative in Turkey, based on rights-based journalism.
 He is also the founding coordinator of Today Talks discussion group at the Swedish Research Institute in Istanbul; and Internet Governance Forum Turkey which has been organising Youth-IGF since 2015.

 He works as a writer, editor, translator, moderator, occasionally contributing to international and national publications as well as giving talks on creative activism and social movements.
-Currently he is the coordinator and international editor of grassroots activist news network dokuz8NEWS in Istanbul.
+Currently he is the coordinator and international editor of grassroots citizen journalism network agency dokuz8NEWS in Istanbul.